saeidakbari3364/saeidakbari3364/README.md

-- 👋 Hi, I’m @saeidakbari3364
+- 👋 Hi, I’m saeid akbari
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine learning and Image processing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning in Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on International universities and Companies
-- 📫 How to reach me ...
+- 📫 Contact me with 0098 993 2907962

 <!---
 saeidakbari3364/saeidakbari3364 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.